 An introduction to the test.
 Explain how the test works and how long you estimate it will take.
-Also state how many tasks there are and prompt participants to tell you when they think they are done with each task.
+Also, state how many tasks there are and prompt participants to tell you when they think they are done with each task.
 This will help keep the test moving.

 Information about each task.
 Provide the scenario for each task to encourage the user to engage with the interface as they would do in a real-life scenario.
-Clearly denote any actions that need to be taken as part of each task.

 Closing Remarks.
 Use the end of the test to ask the participant clarification on any actions that were not straightforward.
-Many people have a hard time voicing what’s in their head.
+Many people have a hard time voicing what’s in their heads.
 Also, allow time for them to ask questions and then thank them for their time.

 Use the pilot test to:

 Validate your script.
-Practice using your script, paying special attention to whether or not the user understands the tasks and then adjust accordingly.
+Practice using your script, paying special attention to whether or not the user understands the tasks, and then adjust accordingly.

 Time the test.
 Use the pilot to time how long the test session will go, from start to end.
-Doing this will allow you to adjust your script and make sure tasks are doable within the proposed timeframe.
+Doing this will allow you to adjust your script and make sure tasks are doable within the proposed time frame.

 Since conducting a usability study has many repetitive tasks, having a few templates that you can use will make the process smoother.